BU-NU-CLOUD-SP18/Drone-Mission-Analysis/README.md

 ## 5. Challenges

-Extracting data exif and .xmp data  from the images uploaded to the application Determining an efficient algorithm for comparison of the extracted data from image and data from the plan as not all  data from the image is clearly understood and determining clever error margins based on data discrepancy.
+Extracting data exif and .xmp data  from the images uploaded to the application Determining an efficient algorithm for comparison of the extracted data from image and data from the plan as not all  data from the image is clearly understood and slo determining clever error margins based on data discrepancy.

 ** **